 Unit-load multi-purpose vessels, which first began to operate out of Melbourne in the overseas service in 1966 and in the coastal trade some eight years earlier, are vessels especially designed to carry containers and unit-loads, which are a collection of general cargo assembled into one load, usually on a tray or pallet.
 These ships can also carry conventional cargo, namely, individual items of general cargo handled and loaded separately, and handled individually inside the ship and on shore.
-During the twelve months ended 30 June 1978, the Port handled 3.93 million tonnes of bulk cargo, and 13.16 million tonnes of general cargo including empty returns; 7.4 million tonnes of general cargo was carried in 413,773 containers.
+During the year ended 30 June 1978, the Port handled 3,930,000 tonnes of bulk cargo, and 13,160,000 tonnes of general cargo was carried in 413,773 containers.